jimm/patchmaster/site/components.md

-input  0, :con, 'My Controller' input  1, :kbd, 'The Keyboard' output 1, :kbd, 'The Keyboard' output 2, :rack                 # Will use UNIMidi name
+input  0, :con, 'My Controller' input  1, :kbd, 'The Keyboard' output 1, :kbd, 'The Keyboard' output 2, :rack                 # Will use "rack"
 {% endhighlight %}

 # Songs